marcoagpinto/aoo-mozilla-en-dict/en_GB (Marco Pinto)/README_en_GB.txt

 2019-09-01 — Major cleanup of the .dic by removing hundreds of duplicates, merging flags, adding
 			 possessives and plurals.
 		   — Improved flags: "O", "W", "Z" and "3".
+2019-10-01 — Major cleanup of the .dic by removing hundreds of duplicates, merging flags, adding
+			 possessives and plurals.
+		   — Improved flags: "O".
 -------

 MARCO A.G.PINTO: